digital-blueprint/toolkit/packages/common/README.login-required-warning.md

 ## Login notification Web Component

-you can use this web component to show a login notification. dbp-login-required web component informs users that they must log in before they can use an application.
+You can use this web component to show a login notification.
+`dbp-login-required-warning` web component informs users that they must log in before they can use an application.

 It replaces duplicated login-warning markup in individual applications and provides one consistent implementation for:

-- displaying the login-required message;
+- Displaying the login-required message
-- hiding the message while authentication or translations are loading;
+- Hiding the message while authentication or translations are loading
-- hiding the message after the user has logged in;
+- Hiding the message after the user has logged in
-- translating the message and login-link text;
+- Translating the message and login-link text
-- notifying the consuming application when login is requested;
+- Notifying the consuming application when login is requested
-- applying the app-shell notification styles.
+- Applying the app-shell notification styles

 The component does not perform authentication itself.